dethspikee/notes/topics/models.md

 Database queries are by default set to **LAZY** meaning that those queries are only performed when needed.

+Django QuerySets are lazy, which means they are only evaluated when they are forced to be.
+This behavior makes QuerySets very efficient.
+If you don't set the QuerySet to a variable, but instead write it directly on the Python shell, the SQL statement of the QuerySet is executed because you force it to output results.

 We can extend our Model functionality by adding class methods (such as __str__) or change current behaviour using inner class ‘Meta’.
 Using Meta class we can, for example, change the default sorting order of our queryset (that we receive